20th May 2026

 Their short, smooth coat needs weekly brushing to stay shiny and in tip top condition.
 Plus, Staffie coats can range in colour and have a variety of markings.
 So, Staffies can be seen in solid colours, like black or blue (pale grey), or more unusual patterns, like brindle (darker striped pattern over a lighter base colour).

-Typical Staffordshire bull terrier temperament
+Typical Staffordshire Bull Terrier temperament

 These cheerful dogs adore being part of a family.
 So, your Staffie will likely want to be involved in every family adventure – from camping and beach trips to holidays and shopping.
 Having such a passion for people can sometimes lead Staffies to become over-excited and boisterous though, so you’ll probably need to train your Staffie not to jump up!